vb-consulting/NpgsqlRest/client.md

 Example: second config file optional     npgsqlrest appsettings.json -o appsettings.Development.json
 Example: override ApplicationName config npgsqlrest --applicationname=Test
 Example: override Auth:CookieName config npgsqlrest --auth:cookiename=Test

 ```

 ## Changelog

+## 2.0.0

+Big changes:

+- Removed `CrudSource` plugin from build.
+I'm not using it and I'm against this approach completely where you access tables directly.
+This plugin module still exists you can always create your own build if you need it, I don't.
+Consecvently, entire config section `CrudSource` ir removed, and `RoutinesSource` as well. `RoutinesSource` is configured in the main `NpgsqlRest` config section.

+- Removed the default configuration file `appsettings.json` dependency. `appsettings.json` is now optional.
+All default values in that file are now hardcoded in the build.
+Use configuration file to override these values.
+See help prompt above.

+- NpgsqlRest version 2.10.0.0

+New routine options:

+`RoutineEndpoint` option `public string?
+RawValueSeparator { get; set; } = null;` that maps to new comment annotation `separator`

+Defines a standard separator between raw values.

+`RoutineEndpoint` option `public string?
+RawNewLineSeparator { get; set; } = null;` that maps to new comment annotation `newline`

+Defines a standard separator between raw value columns.

+## 1.5.0

+NpgsqlRest version 2.9.0 - support for RAW option and annotation.

 ## 1.4.0